-62. Escort Agency.
+61. Escort Agency.
 A business which furnishes a person to act as a companion, guide or date for another person and/or who agrees or offers to privately model lingerie or to privately perform a striptease for another person.

-63. Exception.
-An exception shall mean the allowance of a use by Conditional use Permit within a given district by the Planning Commission and Governing Body.
+62. Exception.
+An exception shall mean the allowance of a use by Special Use Permit within a given district by the Board of Zoning Appeals.
 Exceptions shall be limited to only those specifically authorized and listed in this Zoning Ordinance.

-64. Family.
-Either (a) an individual or two (2) or more persons related by blood, marriage, or adoption living together as a single housekeeping unit in a dwelling unit; or (b) a group of not more than four (4) persons who need not be related by blood, marriage, or adoption living together as a single housekeeping unit in a dwelling unit; plus in either case, domestic servants.
+63. Family.
+Either (a) an individual or two (2) or more persons related by blood, marriage, or adoption living together as a single housekeeping unit in a dwelling unit; or (b) a group of not more than four (4) persons who need not be related by blood, marriage, or adoption living together as a single housekeeping unit in a dwelling unit; plus, in either case, domestic servants.
 A family may include any number of gratuitous guests or minor children not related by blood, marriage, or adoption.

-65. Fence.
+64. Fence.
 A free-standing structure of metal, masonry, glass, plastic, or wood or any combination thereof resting on or partially buried in the ground and rising above ground level and used for confinement, screening, or partition purposes.